Start Date

 Experimental Design and Analysis

 This subject focuses on the scientific method with a focus on experimental design and related data analysis.
-Whilst we have already dealt with some of the methods and techniques in passing in earlier subjects, we adopt a more complete approach here.
+While we have already dealt with some of the methods and techniques in passing in earlier subjects, we adopt a more complete approach here.
 Other features of the subject are: research design and methodology issues, statistical concepts and techniques, computer analysis of data and communicating research findings.

 BEHV 2005